mightora/DevOpsExtension-Upload-MD-To-Wiki/README.md

     MDVersion: '$(Build.BuildNumber)'
     MDTitle: 'Markdown title'
     WikiDestination: 'UploadedFromPipeline'
+    HeaderMessage: '<mark>DO NOT EDIT DIRECTLY - EDIT IN REPO</mark>'
+    IncludePageLink: false
+    DeleteOrphanedPages: false
 ```

 ### Parameters
-- ADOBaseUrl: The base URL of your Azure DevOps organization.
+- **ADOBaseUrl**: The base URL of your Azure DevOps organization.
-- wikiSource: The source directory in your repository containing the markdown files.
+- **wikiSource**: The source directory in your repository containing the markdown files.
-- MDRepositoryName: The name of your repository.
+- **MDRepositoryName**: The name of your repository.
-- MDVersion: The version number or build number.
+- **MDVersion**: The version number or build number.
-- MDTitle: The title for the markdown files.
+- **MDTitle**: The title for the markdown files.
-- WikiDestination: The destination path in the wiki where the markdown files will be uploaded.
+- **WikiDestination**: The destination path in the wiki where the markdown files will be uploaded.
+- **HeaderMessage** *(optional)*: A header message to be added to the top of every wiki page.
+Useful for adding disclaimers like "DO NOT EDIT DIRECTLY - EDIT IN REPO".
+- **IncludePageLink** *(optional)*: When enabled, adds a "Link to this page" at the bottom of each wiki page for easy navigation.
+- **DeleteOrphanedPages** *(optional)*: When enabled, automatically deletes wiki pages that no longer have corresponding markdown files in the source repository. **Use with caution** - defaults to `false` for safety.

 ### Example